Autonomous Finance Operations

 • Segregation of duties enforcement The system enforces that the person who creates a journal entry cannot approve it.
 The person who sets up a vendor cannot authorize payments to that vendor.
 These controls are structural, not policy-based.

-• Regulatory checks Automated validation against jurisdiction-specific rules.
+• Regulatory checks Automated validation based on jurisdiction-specific rules.
 Sales tax calculations checked against current rates.
 Revenue recognition timing validated against ASC 606 criteria.
 Intercompany pricing checked against transfer pricing documentation.

 By Role